abailly/abailly.github.io/posts/agile-startup.md

 Wednesday, 20th of August 2014.
 I worked in the background for a couple of months, mostly to setup the infrastructure, flex my muscles on Haskell, explore the business domain space.

-I met physically Pawel, Capital Match's founder, in October.
+I met physically my co-founder in October.
 At that time I was still working alone but I already had a working solution that was deployed and "usable", for some definition of usable.
 Willem van den Ende joined me to develop the application to production stage at the end of October and brought with him lot of XP and DevOps experience.
-We were joined by another developer at the beginning of March but this employment last only a month.
+We were joined by another developer at the beginning of March but this employment lasted only a month.

 We went live on the 20th of March, one month after the initial target set in December.
-The tech team is now 3 people, including me, all of which are mainly developers.
+The tech team is now 4 people, including me, all of which are mainly developers.
 We do not have a dedicated operations team and the tech team is responsible for both developing new features and maintaining the application in good operational conditions.